tc39/notes/es8/2017-11/nov-29.md

 SYG: Is it correct that v8 doesn't do backtracking?

-AKN: We don't rewind the token stream but we keep a record of info so we can construct things.
+AK: We don't rewind the token stream but we keep a record of info so we can construct things.

 SYG: So for Spidermonkey, JSC and V8 theres some unbounded lookahead then.
 We don't have a problem with this.
 If we say we want a bounded lookahead does this fix ourselves to a specific parsing strategy?